Evidence Level

 4

-IA-Hyaluronan for Knee OA — Low Risk-of-Bias Meta-Analysis
+IA-Hyaluronan for Knee OA — Low Risk-of-Bias Evidence Synthesis

-Meta-analysis of RCTs with low risk of bias focusing on IA-HA for knee OA.
+Pooled analysis of clinical trials with low risk of bias focusing on IA-HA for knee OA.
 Inclusion limited to trials with at least 100 patients per arm.
 (2015)

 Pooled across rigorous IA-HA trials.

-When restricted to LOW RISK-OF-BIAS trials, IA-HA effects on knee OA pain were SMALLER than earlier meta-analyses suggested.
+When restricted to low RISK-OF-BIAS trials, IA-HA effects on knee OA pain were smaller than earlier pooled analyses suggested.
 Effect size barely clinically meaningful.
 Important methodological context: industry funding and trial bias historically inflated IA-HA effect estimates.

 5

-Intermediate vs High Molecular Weight IA-HA — Direct Comparison RCT
+Intermediate vs High Molecular Weight IA-HA — Direct Comparison Clinical Trial

 Randomized, double-blind, controlled trial in 426 patients with symptomatic knee OA comparing intermediate molecular weight HA (GO-ON, 800-1,500 kDa) vs high molecular weight HA.
 (2012, Ann Rheum Dis)